 Once your plumbing system is set up, it’s a good idea to do a practice run to find out how little water you need to completely wash your dishes, brush your teeth, cook, shower, etc. Carefully conserving water can take some getting used to when you first hit the road, but it’s easier to keep track of than in a regular house since you’ll be refilling the water yourself.
 Your water conservation habits will get better once you get used to having a limited quantity of water.

-Permanent Water Tanks vs Portable Jugs
+Permanent Freshwater Tank vs. Portable Jugs

 The two options for water storage in your van are permanent tanks and portable jugs.
 There are benefits and drawbacks to each one.
 The first question to ask yourself is: “Can I or will I lift and carry my water containers regularly?”

 As I just mentioned, a gallon of water weighs about 8.34 lbs, so if you’re filling a 5-gallon jug, that’s over 40lbs of weight.
 If you’re not physically able or don’t want to move heavy jugs regularly, this quickly rules out the portable container option.
+Here are the options for your campervan water system:

-Permanent Water Storage Tanks
+Permanent Freshwater Storage Tanks

 Permanent tanks have a greater capacity, which is helpful if you live in the van full-time.
 You don’t have to think about water as often, and it’s less of a chore when you need to fill up.
+Both of my Sprinters had permanent freshwater tanks.

 The downside of permanent tanks is they require additional steps to winterize.
 If the van will be sitting for a while in freezing temps, you’ll either need to blow out the entire system with an air compressor or maintain a warm interior temperature to prevent freezing of the pipes and tanks.